Hồ Chí Minh City I W.F.C.

 Ho Chi Minh City I Women's Football Club (Câu lạc bộ Bóng đá nữ Thành phố Hồ Chí Minh I) is a Vietnamese women professional football club based in Ho Chi Minh City.
-The club plays in the Vietnamese Women's Football Championship.
-They are currently playing at Thống Nhất Stadium.
+The club plays in the V-Women's League.
+They temporary play their home matches at the 1,000-capacity Ngãi Giao Stadium, as their home stadium Thống Nhất is under renovation work.

 History

-The club has a rich history in Vietnam Women's football.
+The club has a rich history in Vietnam women's football.
 Created in 1998, the club was one of the first women's football club established after Vietnam's reunification in 1975.
 The club is the most successful Vietnamese women's team, having won the most league title than any team in the country, including 6 titles in a row from 2019 to 2024.

+The club made its continental debut in the inaugural 2024–25 AFC Women's Champions League and reached the semi-finals.